Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis

 Fig.~\ref{fig:accuracies} highlights the importance of the normalized second moment $\langle k^2\rangle/\langle k\rangle^2$ in the accuracy of a neural network classifier for latent dimension.
-This could be due to the fact that the normalized second moment correlates with the exponent~$\gamma$, and knowledge of $\beta$ and $\gamma$ is crucial for dimensionality estimation.
+This could be due to the fact that the normalized second moment correlates with the exponent~$\gamma$, and knowing $\beta$ and $\gamma$ is crucial for dimensionality estimation.
 An approximation of $\beta$ is provided by the average density of triangles $C_t$, which is also correlated with the total persistence value~$TP_t$.

 The agreement between two independently trained neural network models, each optimized with a different loss function, is a strong indicator of robustness and generalization.
 When models trained with distinct objective functions (in our case, cross-entropy for classification and mean squared error for regression) converge to similar predictions on previously unseen data, it is unlikely that their performance is due to overfitting specific patterns or uninformative noise in the training set.
 Rather, such an agreement suggests that both models are approximating the same underlying relationship between the input features (topological and density-based descriptors) and the latent embedding dimension.
 It is remarkable that a neural network trained on synthetic networks yields results closely aligned with earlier work on the latent dimension of real-world networks.
 Moreover, the discrepancies found between the dimensionality predictions of the two models may serve to detect potential out-of-distribution real networks with respect to the D-GR model in the study dataset, which therefore deserve further examination.